Skip to Content

 Watermelon and Feta Pic

 Like I mentioned before, this makes a great dish to pass at a barbeque and it’s versatile.
-Serve it as a side dish alongside the other salads (like creamy Spaghetti Salad with Italian Dressing or this Roasted Vegetable Quinoa Salad).
+Serve it as a side dish alongside the other salads (like creamy Spaghetti Salad with Italian Dressing or this Roasted Vegetable Quinoa Salad) or as a favorite summer snack!

 File 1 Watermelon and Feta